wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 4 So it came to pass , that they gathered together their army and their navy , even two score and ten fighting vessels , carrying therein about twenty thousand men of war ; and the name of the chief captain of the navy was Cochrane ; and the chief captains of the army were Pakenham , Gibbs , and Keane.

-5 And they essayed to go against the city of New Orleans , which lieth to the south , on the. borders of the great river Mississippi , in the state of Louisiana , which. was covenanted in good faith , to the United States in die days when Jefferson presided as chief governor of the land of Columbia.
+5 And they essayed to go against the city of New-Orleans , which lieth to the south , on the borders of the great river Mississippi , in the state of Louisiana , which was covenanted in good faith , to the United States in the days when Jefferson presided as chief governor of the land of Columbia.

-6 But It came to pass , that Jackson , when he had returned from the capture of Pensacola , where he corked up the bottles of iniquity that were ready to be emnptied out upon the men of Columbia ,
+6 But It came to pass , that Jackson , when he had returned from the capture of Pensacola , where he corked up the bottles of iniquity that were ready to be emptied out upon the men of Columbia ,

 7 Had arrived with his army at New-Orleans , he began to fortify the place , for he heard it noised abroad that the king was bent upon taking the city.